isomerpages/moh-bioethics/_activities/Events/2020 to Present.md

 	</tr>
 	<tr>
 		<td>19 - 23 September</td>
-		<td>BAC participated in the 29th Session of the UNESCO International Bioethics Committee (IBC) and the Joint Session of the IBC and Intergovernmental Bioethics Committee (IGBC) in Paris, France. <br>
+		<td>BAC participated in the 29th Session of the UNESCO IBC and the Joint Session of the IBC and IGBC in Paris, France. <br>
 			<br>
 			BAC Chair, Emeritus Prof Lee, elected as Vice-Chair of IBC for 2022-2023 term</td>
 	</tr>